ericabxy/wadder/README.md

 # Wadder

-A python script for working with WAD and related binary file formats.
+a python script for working with WAD and related binary file formats.

 ## Background